reneaas/BNN-Estimation-of-NLO-Cross-Sections/final_codes/code/README.md

 The typical training of a BNN in the bayesian framework can be summarized as

-1. Perform backpropagation for a number of `num_epochs` with a given `batch_size` to reach a high probability region of the target probability distribution (the posterior).
+1. Pretrain network, i.e. minimize L2 loss for a number of `num_epochs` with a given `batch_size` to reach a high probability region of the target probability distribution (the posterior density).

-2. Perform Monte Carlo sampling using HMC or its derivatives with a small number of burn-in steps to adapt step size.
+2. Perform Monte Carlo sampling using HMC or its extensions with a small number of burn-in steps to adapt step size.

 This can be done with the following code example: